DannysBlazingBonfire/My-BattleShip-Game/README.md

 # BattleShip
  One of my first ever major programming assignments.
-This was my versiion of the classic Battleship game
+This was my version of the classic Battleship game